 In the books that I've published in the past, I have made clear my faith and the importance of relying on God through hard times.
 In this chapter, I would like to discuss the biblical perspective on being prepared.
-When discussing biblical theology, I realize it can be as contentious an issue as which gun is best suited to a SHTF situation, but I feel it is an important discussion to have.
-The chapter below is MY OPINION and beliefs on the subject.
-If you are a believer and have a personal relationship with Jesus, then I want to make one point overwhelmingly clear: this chapter is a general guide.
-At no point does it take any precedence over what God is specifically calling you to do.
-Again, please pay heed to that still small voice that resides in each one of us and listen to the leading of the Holy Spirit to help guide your decision-making process through the hard times ahead.
+When discussing biblical principles, I realize it can be as contentious an issue as which gun is best suited to a SHTF situation, but I feel it is an important discussion to have.
+If you are a believer and have a personal relationship with Jesus, then I want to make one point overwhelmingly clear: this chapter is MY belief on the subject based on my interpretation of the biblical truths set forth in scripture.
+I believe the bible is sufficient and inerrant and able to speak to us in today's day and age, guide us through every decision we make, in every aspect of our lives... even preparedness.

 I have had multiple discussions with my pastor on the subject and, as with all aspects of prepping and life, I am always willing to evolve my thinking and stance on the subject as new sound biblical information is put before me.
 Please feel free to contact me through my website and let me know what you believe on the subject.
 But before you do, please research and pray about it, read God's revealed Word to come to your own convictions on the subject... and don’t just take a one-sided stance based on your previous presuppositions for contentious purposes.